-As full-time RV’ers we travel and see a lot.
+As full-time RV’ers, we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the “Off the Beaten Path” of every state.
-We love the big popular stuff like everyone else, but there is just something incredible about discovering something unique, different and maybe a little “off the beaten path”.
+Exploring the popular sights is something we love to do too, but there is just something incredible about discovering something unique, different, and maybe a little “off the beaten path”.
 We certainly can’t explore them all, but we’d love you to include your favorites below too.
-We love to “Opt Out of Normal”.
+We love to “Opt-Out of Normal”.
 Each series will include at least 1 epic boondocking area, complete with pictures and GPS coordinates.

 Ahhhh Kentucky!
 One of the states we are sure we could spend a year in.
 We definitely will be going back.
 There is so much to see, and do!
 Who knew?
 Most of our finds listed are going to be nature finds (as that’s what we like to do).
 We know there is so much more in Kentucky to see.
 The whole state is just a hidden gem in our opinion.

 The scenery at Grayson Lake is just incredible.
 The sandstone cliffs, the waterfalls, the rare eagle flying overhead and if you love kayaking, this is candy for you!
 You’ll love this lake and the hidden falls you can only get into by a narrow short rock cave where you can paddle through a crack in the sandstone to go into a secret cove in the back, where you’ll think you’ve left one world for another.
 It’s magical and unbelievable.

 By far our favorite place in Kentucky (so far).
 Also dropping onto Grayson lake are many waterfalls.
 We kayaked so much of the lake and I’d bet we passed 10 or more waterfalls just cascading off the side.
 It’s just amazing!

 John A. Roebling Suspension Bridge